Vaishnavi-Iyer67/MicroAI-Paygate/tests/README.md

 - [Bun](https://bun.sh) installed
 - The MicroAI Paygate stack running (`bun run stack` in the root directory)
+ - Go toolchain (for gateway build in helper script)
+ - Rust toolchain (for verifier build in helper script)

 ## Running E2E Tests

 The E2E tests require the Gateway and Verifier services to be running.
-We have provided a helper script to automate this.
+A helper script (`run_e2e.sh`) will build and start them for you before running tests.

 ```bash
 bun run test:e2e